 1. Cascade Wedding Bouquet

 The cascade wedding bouquet shape is like a waterfall of flowers and is commonly used in traditional, classic, and elegant weddings.
-These bridal bouquets are usually paired with greenery and long-stemmed flowers that spill out of the bouquet to create a cascading effect.
+These bridal bouquets are usually paired with greenery and long-stemmed flowers that spill from the bouquet, creating a cascading effect.

 Cascade bouquets are large and flow over the bride’s hands and toward her feet.
-This shape makes quite a statement while carrying it down the wedding aisle!
+This shape makes quite a statement as you carry it down the wedding aisle!

 2. Hand-Tied Flower Arrangements